 If you’re trying to become more physically active, realistic, well-planned goals keep you focused and motivated.

-Remember to see your doctor for a medical check-up before starting any new fitness program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.
+Ensure you read through the pre-exercise self-screening tool before you embark on a physical activity or exercise program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.

 - Pinpoint your ultimate goal.

-- Work out the best way to achieve your goal.
+- Find out how to achieve your ultimate goal.

 - Monitor your progress regularly.

-- Be realistic.
-Your ultimate fitness goal could be to be fit enough to participate in a competition on a set date or to do 50 laps of the pool.
+- Be realistic – Your ultimate fitness goal could be to be fit enough to participate in a competition on a set date or to do 10 laps of the pool.
 Whatever the case, make this goal realistic.
 Remember that most of us will never be world-famous athletes or supermodels.
 Think about what is achievable for you.
 Write down your goals.

 - Choose a goal that is meaningful and important to you, not to anybody else.
 For example, if your partner wants you to lose weight, but you’re happy as you are, you may find it difficult to commit to your exercise routine in the long term.

-Find out how to achieve your ultimate goal
+Find out how to achieve your ultimate fitness goal

 - Choose aerobic activities such as walking.